shubhamg0sai/string/README.md

 * setdefault()	Returns the value of the specified key.
 If the key does not exist: insert the key, with the specified value
 * update()	Updates the dictionary with the specified key-value pairs
 * values()	Returns a list of all the values in the dictionary
+* count()	Returns the number of times a specified value occurs in a tuple
+* index()	Searches the tuple for a specified value and returns the position of where it was found